rapidez/rapidez/README.md

 - Create a new Vue component (and optionally use the extension mixins)

 So when developing extensions make sure the Vue components are as flexible as possible and the functional part is seperated from the visual part.
 Styling should be project independent in the extensions!

+## FAQ

+**How is this different from Vue Storefront?**

+> Vue Storefront does support multiple backends where the focus of Rapidez is Magento 2.
+The learning curve of Vue Storefront can be steep because it's totally different from Magento which uses a PHP stack.
+Rapidez combines best of both worlds by using PHP and Vue.

+**Why headless and not a PWA?**

+> Do you really need a offline experience on your webshop?
+PWA makes things more complicated than necessary.

+**Do I need to know Vue?**

+> No, Vue is only used for some functional frontend components like the cart.
+All Vue components are "renderless" so most likely you never need to touch them because all the HTML is in the Blade files.
+But some basic knowledge of Vue could be useful.

+**TailwindCSS is used, do I need to use it?**

+> No, you do not need te use it.
+You are completely free to use whatever you want.
+We like it so we used it for basic styling.

 ## Running on a server / going live